Kim Mohan: Early life and education

-Kim Mohan was born in Chicago, Illinois, on May 4, 1949.
+Mohan was born in Chicago, Illinois, on May 4, 1949.
 His family moved to Williams Bay, Wisconsin, when he was five.
 In high school, he became an avid science-fiction and fantasy reader, and also played wargames.
 He graduated third in his class and enrolled at Beloit College.
 However, he couldn't find a focus, switching majors several times from philosophy to mathematics and other subjects.

 Career

 Reporter

-Not finding what he needed at college, Mohan dropped out and decided to be a writer, finding a job as a reporter for Lake Geneva Regional News.
+Not finding what he needed at college, Mohan dropped out and decided to be a writer, finding a job as a reporter for the Lake Geneva Regional News.
 After a few months, he joined the staff of the Beloit Daily News.
 Over nine years, Mohan worked as everything from a sports writer, an editorial writer, the state editor, and the wire service editor.
 After nine years, he left the newspaper business to become a freelance writer for various newspapers.

 TSR

 In the summer of 1979, at the age of 30, Mohan went to the TSR Periodicals headquarters in Lake Geneva, Wisconsin.
-After completing an interview and some test freelance editing assignments,Mohan was hired by TSR as part of a three-man staff.
+After completing an interview and some test freelance editing assignments, Mohan was hired by TSR as part of a three-man staff.
 Mohan was soon promoted to assistant editor of Dragon magazine, and became editor-in-chief with issue #49 (May 1981).
-Mohan also worked on other TSR projects: he was the co-designer of the TSR board game Food Fight, performed managerial duties for Strategy & Tactics and Amazing Stories magazine, served as editor and "general handyman" for the Unearthed Arcana rule book, authored the Wilderness Survival Guide rulebook., and edited Saga of Old City (Gary Gygax's first novel).
+Mohan also worked on other TSR projects: he was the co-designer of the TSR board game Food Fight, performed managerial duties for Strategy & Tactics and Amazing Stories magazine, served as editor and "general handyman" for the Unearthed Arcana rule book, authored the Wilderness Survival Guide rulebook, and edited Saga of Old City (Gary Gygax's first novel).